webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 === 1.4.
 Refactored infrastructure estimation summary ===

 The following describes the estimated resources required to build the new infrastructure to be used by September 2014.

-See section 3.
-Refactored infrastructure detail to get more details.
+See [[#3._Refactored_infrastructure|3.
+Refactored infrastructure]] to get more details.

 Although the fact that the desired production environment infrastructure could be sufficient by itself, the new infrastructure should support multi-site deployment.

 The new infrastructure with support multi-site replication to a secondary site where database and files can be synced from one datacenter to another.
 Resource allocation for a secondary site has an estimated resource allocation similar to a “Temporary environment” in terms of numbers and will be improving service redundancy.

-* '''Production environment'''
+'''Production environment'''
-**  9-12  Public IP address;
+* 9-12 Public IP address;
-**  14-19   VMs; <br />Note: some changes described in 3.2.
+* 14-19 VMs; <br />Note: some changes described in 3.2.
 Refactor overview might require to adjust the numbers;

-* '''Temporary environment'''
+'''Temporary environment'''
-** It should be possible to have more than one deployed “temporary” environment at a time (e.g. one for staging, one for test);
+* It should be possible to have more than one deployed “temporary” environment at a time (e.g. one for staging, one for test);
-** Number is aproximate as it might change depending of the feature to be deployed and tested (e.g. We want to test fault tolerancy on the DB, we might only need one web application instance, and 5 database servers)
+* Number is aproximate as it might change depending of the feature to be deployed and tested (e.g. We want to test fault tolerancy on the DB, we might only need one web application instance, and 5 database servers)
-**  ~9   Public IP Address;
+* ~9 Public IP Address;
-**  ~9   VMs;
+* ~9 VMs;

-* '''Secondary environment'''
+'''Secondary environment'''
-** Represent a reduced version of the production environment, a secondary site replicating the production;
+* Represent a reduced version of the production environment, a secondary site replicating the production;
-** Resource allocation is similar to a Temporary environment in terms of IP Addresses and VM quantities.
+* Resource allocation is similar to a Temporary environment in terms of IP Addresses and VM quantities.

 ''Note:'' The numbers described in the ‘Secondary environment’ section are to be considered in surplus, but it should be possible to use in some during defined period of time.

 ''Note 2:'' We might consider to create a always-running ‘Secondary environment’ for ad-hoc development.

 === 1.5.
 Common services ===

 Although the current infrastructure includes the services in common enumerated below, the Refactored infrastructure will also include them.